datakolektiv/rstats101_bioinformatics/R_Resources.md

 **GitHub** - GitHub is a code hosting platform that is widely used by the R community for sharing code and collaborating on projects.
 It is a great resource for finding R packages and scripts, as well as contributing to open-source projects.
 URL: [https://github.com](https://github.com/)

-**DataKolektiv's DATA SCIENCE SESSION Foundational R for Data Science course** - The material is foundational but still quite advanced for beginners.
+**DataKolektiv's DATA SCIENCE SESSIONS Foundational R for Data Science course** - The material is foundational but still quite advanced for beginners.
 This is by far our most popular course, covering an introduction to mathematical statistics for Data Science as well as a full course in Supervised Machine Learning for regression and classification problems URL: [https://datakolektiv.com/app_direct/introdsnontech](https://datakolektiv.com/app_direct/introdsnontech/)

 These are just a few of the many resources available for learning and using R. Other resources include online forums, user groups, blogs, and newsletters.